benwilber/tinysse/README.md

   return sub
 end

--- Called when a message is about to be delivered to a subscriber function message(pub, sub)
+-- A message is delivered to a subscriber function message(pub, sub)
-  -- Log the publish ID and subscriber ID print("Publish ID: " .. pub.id)
+  -- Print the publish ID, messsage ID, and subscriber ID print("Publish ID: " .. pub.id)
+  print("Message ID: " .. pub.msg.id)
   print("Subscriber ID: " .. sub.id)

   -- Return the pub request to the server or
   -- the subscriber will not receive the message
-  -- (but will still remain connected) return pub end
+  -- (but will still remain connected for subsequent messages) return pub end

--- Called when a subscriber disconnects function unsubscribe(sub)
+-- A subscriber disconnects
+function unsubscribe(sub)
-  -- Log the subscriber ID that just left print("Unsubscribed: " .. sub.id)
+  -- Print the subscriber ID that just left print("Unsubscribed: " .. sub.id)
 end
 ```